azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 1. Strip down the parameters file to only the required parameter values
 1. Test

 Here is a video that shows example files being edited.
-(Note the use of CTRL-F2 in vscode to Change All Occurrences.)
+(Note the use of CTRL-F2 in VS Code to Change All Occurrences.)

 <video video width="800" height="600" controls autoplay muted>
   <source type="video/mp4" src="/workshops/arm/images/lab2-2-refactoringExport.mp4"></source>